 - The creator, William Playfair, might be considered the father of modern day infographics.
 He “invented” line graphs, pie charts, and bar graphs!

-The Start of Data Viz
+The Start of Data Visualization

 - 1802: We see the first real “infographic” that shared multiple types of information on a specific topic.
 Alexander von Humboldt created this visual on Mt.
 Chimborazo in Ecuador.
 This was one of the first examples of unique infographics – novel displays of information!